 So, who am I?
 Firstly, someone who likes to ask pseudo-existential questions on the internet.
-Beside that, I am a Data Scientist roaming the realms of Web Analytics, Online Marketing Technology and Big Data Systems.
+Beside that, I am a “Data Person” (certified Data Scientist, previous Analytics Architect and Analytics Lead) having hands-on experience with Web Analytics, Online Marketing Technology and Big Data Systems.
 Also I have a degree in Psychology (i.e. I sometimes ask “how does that make you feel?”).

 At that time, Germany required you to do some obligatory military service.
 The only alternative was to go into civil services.
 I always liked the idea more to help people instead of being trained to kill them, so I went to my nine months of civil service, working in the operating room of a hospital in Frankfurt (sounds awesome?
 It was!)
 I learned a lot about medicine but more importantly, I worked with people in extreme situations for the first time in my life.
 And it worked!
 And it was fun!
 So why not study humans instead of computers?